Diamond Dealer — Mobridge, SD Since 1941

 You do not have to know what you want to do before you visit.
 We can walk through whether selling, pawning, repairing, or keeping the piece makes the most realistic sense.

-Diamond Jewelry We Review in Mobridge
+Diamond, Estate & Antique Jewelry We Buy in Mobridge

-Not sure whether your diamond jewelry is worth bringing in?
+Not sure whether your jewelry is worth bringing in?
 These are common items customers bring to our Main Street Mobridge store.

 Diamond Jewelry